ravil-gasanov/ravil-gasanov.github.io/_posts/2022-12-29-Algorithm-Design-Notes-Chapter-1.md

 The hard part of proving by induction usually comes down to correctly and conveniently formalizing the algorithm and the correctness criteria.

 ## Conclusion
 Follow me on [LinkedIn](https://www.linkedin.com/in/ravilgasanov/) to get notified when the upcoming chapters are published.
-Starting from Chapter 3, I plan to add a list of *finger-problems* that will help you master a specific concept or technique covered here.
+Starting from Chapter 3, I plan to add a list of *finger exercises* that will help you master a specific concept or technique covered here.

 ## References and additional sources
 [Algorithm Design Manual](https://www.algorist.com/)